agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 This document is a step by step explanation of the implementation of the moviesanity feature in the mod.

-In the context of this document, the apworld side of the feature is already entirely built and assumed to be functional.
+In the context of this document, the apworld side of the feature is already entirely implemented and assumed to be functional.
 This focuses exclusively on the mod.

+Building the Apworld first is not necessary, but usually recommended.
+If you make the mod first, some steps might require you to use placeholder values or data

 ## Moviesanity